marhan/zeppelin-notebook-samples/README.md

 ### TODO

 - [ ] Welcome page
-- [ ] Introduction in all Notebooks
+- [ ] Introductions and descriptions in all Notebooks
+- [ ] Use case with Forms
+- [ ] Use case with Properties
 - [ ] Use case with Java
 - [ ] Use case with Python
 - [ ] Use case with Matlab